182nd Infantry Regiment (United States): National Guard and overseas service

 During the 1898 Spanish–American War the 5th Massachusetts was mustered into federal service but did not go overseas.
 On 15 November 1907, the 5th Massachusetts, as part of the land forces of the Massachusetts Volunteer Militia, was redesignated as a regiment of the Massachusetts National Guard.

 The 5th Massachusetts was mustered into federal service on 25 June 1916 at Framingham for duty on the Mexican Border while stationed at El Paso, Texas.
-The regiment mustered out between 10–15 November 1916.
-It was called into federal service on 25 July 1917 and drafted into federal service on 5 August 1917 for service in World War I. The 5th Massachusetts was redesignated on 11 February 1918 as the 3rd Pioneer Infantry Regiment, and served in the U.S. First Army sector in France before being demobilized between 25–31 July 1919 at Camp Devens.
+The regiment mustered out between 10 and 15 November 1916.
+It was called into federal service on 25 July 1917 and drafted into federal service on 5 August 1917 for service in World War I. The 5th Massachusetts was redesignated on 11 February 1918 as the 3rd Pioneer Infantry Regiment, and served in the U.S. First Army sector in France.

-The unit was reorganized on 5 July 1920 as the 5th Infantry Regiment of the Massachusetts National Guard.
-On 21 March 1923, it was redesignated as the 182nd Infantry Regiment, and assigned to the 51st Infantry Brigade along with the 101st Infantry Regiment.
-The 51st Infantry Brigade was assigned to the 26th Infantry Division.
-The regimental headquarters was subsequently organized and federally recognized on 11 April 1923 with headquarters at Charlestown.
+Interwar period

+The 3rd Pioneer Infantry arrived at the port of New York on 23 July 1919 on the troopship USS Mexican and was demobilized from 25–31 July 1919 at Camp Devens, Massachusetts.
+It was reorganized as the 5th Infantry, Massachusetts National Guard, on 5 July 1920 with headquarters at Charlestown.
+Pursuant to the National Defense Act of 1920, the 5th Massachusetts was redesignated on 21 March 1923 as the 182nd Infantry (constituted in the National Guard in 1921 and allotted to Massachusetts).
+Along with the 181st Infantry, the 182nd Infantry was assigned alongside the 101st and 104th Infantry Regiments to the now all-Massachusetts 26th Division; the 26th's 102nd and 103rd Infantry Regiments that had served with it in World War I were lost to the newly-constituted 43rd Division, which contained units from Connecticut, Maine, Rhode Island, and Vermont.
+The regimental headquarters was organized on 11 April 1923 and federally recognized at Medford.
+The entire regiment, or elements thereof, was called up to perform the following state duties: flood relief at Lowell and Haverhill, Massachusetts, in the Merrimac River Valley, 4 April–19 May 1936; hurricane relief duty at Cape Cod, September 1938.
+Conducted annual summer training most years at Fort Devens, 1921–34; and at the Massachusetts Military Reservation (Camp Edwards) at Falmouth, 1935–39.
+Inducted into active federal service on 16 January 1941, and moved to Camp Edwards, where it arrived 25 January 1941.